AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

-#### Pros and cons
+#### > Pros and cons

+Why this approach :

+- Depending on your hardware, you can wait a rather long time to get all the frames necessary generated
+- Also, txt2img technology is not perfect, there is sometimes obvious generation artifact that can ruin an image value (see example)

 **Benefits** :
-- Run the logic for N scripts
+- Run the generation logic at night and do the curation during the day
-- Let it run for the night
-- Select the right frames to create your videos

 **Drawback** :